torresroger776/TranscriptionPipeline/README.md

    - An AWS account with the required IAM permissions
    - Docker installed
    - AWS CLI configured (`aws configure`)
+- Note: You may need to add a `cookies.txt` file to the `download_worker` directory to bypass YouTube login restrictions.
+You can accomplish this by opening YouTube in an incognito tab and using the [Get cookies.txt LOCALLY](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) Chrome extension to generate the file in Netscape format.
+Once you close the incognito tab, you can be sure that the cookies will be unique and won't need refreshing.

 2. Clone this repo and run: